 Dont’s take cracks lightly but don’t panic either.
 They are most often the result of a complicated interaction of building systems, and their cause is not always obvious or easy to determine.

-Knowledgeable professionals should evaluate cracks.
-An excellent place to start is with a consultation from your local soil engineer, especially if there are other signs of soil movement.
+Knowledgeable professionals should evaluate cracks, especially if there are other signs of soil movement.
 However, to fully understand a cracking building, it may be necessary to get structural engineers, specialty contractors, building material manufacturers, or others involved.

 Note: Earth Systems originally published this article in a newsletter in 2004 and re-edited it for the web.